Ris1103/Smart-Legal-Assistant/readme.md

 ## 2. Current Status (What has been implemented so far)

-A foundational version of the RAG pipeline has been successfully built and deployed as a web API.
+The project has evolved from a basic RAG pipeline into an intelligent, agent-driven system with access to real-time web information.
 The current implementation includes:

-- **Core RAG Pipeline:** A robust RAG system that can retrieve relevant information from a knowledge base and generate summarized answers.
+* **Intelligent Agent with Fallback Logic:** The core of the system is now an agent that uses a "fallback" retrieval strategy.
+It first searches the local knowledge base.
+If it determines the retrieved documents are not relevant to the user's query, it automatically falls back to performing a live web search to find the answer.
-- **Vector Database:** **ChromaDB** is used as the vector store to save, manage, and query document embeddings efficiently.
+* **Web Search Capability:** The agent is integrated with the **Perplexity AI API**, giving it the ability to answer questions about recent events, new laws, or any topic not covered in the local document store.
-- **Hybrid Search:** The system employs a hybrid search mechanism that combines:
+* **LLM-Powered Relevance Checking:** An LLM is used as an intelligent judge to analyse the documents retrieved from the local database and decide if they are sufficient to answer the user's query before deciding to use the web search tool.
-  - **Semantic Search:** Using vector similarity to find contextually relevant documents.
+* **Vector Database & Hybrid Search:** **ChromaDB** remains the vector store for the local knowledge base, supporting a hybrid search that combines semantic and keyword retrieval.
-  - **Keyword Search:** Using traditional TF-IDF to match specific terms and phrases.
+* **State-of-the-Art AI Models:**
-- **State-of-the-Art AI Models:**
+    * **Embedding Model:** Google's `text-embedding-004` creates high-quality vector embeddings.
-  - **Embedding Model:** Google's `text-embedding-004` is used to create high-quality vector embeddings for all legal documents.
+    * **Generative Model:** Google's `gemma-3-27b-it` is used for both summarising local context and for the internal relevance-checking logic.
-  - **Generative Model:** Google's `gemma-3-27b-it` is used to generate coherent, accurate summaries and answers from the retrieved context.
+    * **Web Model:** The Perplexity model (configurable, e.g., `llama-3-sonar-large-32k-online`) is used for all web-based queries.
-- **FastAPI Backend:** The entire pipeline is served through a high-performance API built with FastAPI, featuring two primary endpoints:
+* **FastAPI Backend:** The entire system is served via a high-performance API with two primary endpoints:
-  - `/ingest`: A dynamic endpoint to upload new PDF documents, which are then processed and added to the knowledge base in real-time.
+    * `/ingest`: To dynamically upload new PDF documents to the local knowledge base.
-  - `/retrieve`: An endpoint to ask questions and receive context-aware, summarized answers from the AI.
+    * `/retrieve`: The main endpoint that now orchestrates the "search local -> check relevance -> fallback to web" logic.
-- **Modular & Scalable Codebase:** The project is structured into logical, reusable modules (`main.py`, `retriever.py`, `ingestion_src.py`), promoting maintainability and future expansion.
+* **Modular & Scalable Codebase:** The project is structured into logical modules (`main.py`, `retriever_rag.py`, `ingestion_src.py`, `agent.py`) for maintainability.

 ---